purplegeminii/LordOfTowers/README.md

  atm there is only 1 effective active skill for each job class

- each Player object automatically regenerates 50 MP every 10 seconds
+ each Player object automatically regenerates 'mana' every few seconds

+ player level up and skill level up simulation